 - Keto chicken parmesan casserole is also gluten-free and low-carb!

-Keto chicken casseroles are a great way to enjoy low-carb chicken dishes any night of the week!
+Keto casseroles are a great way to enjoy low-carb chicken dishes any night of the week!
 If you love low-carb chicken casseroles as much as we do be sure to check out our Sour Cream Chicken Enchilada Casserole our Fajita Chicken Bake, or our Easy Chicken Green Chili Casserole.

 - Olive oil

 - Cooked chicken - Either cooked diced or shredded chicken will work, rotisserie chicken works too but it could make the dish a little saltier.